mike99mac/minimy-mike99mac/README.md

 I tried OVOS but was not able to get a music skill working after a couple weeks.
 I still haven't given up on that platform - no doubt it will only get better and easier to install.

 Then I found Minimy, and was able to get it running in a few hours.
 Apparently, it was a project that hoped to save Mycroft from the fire but wasn't well received.
 Thankfully, Ken Smith put it on github, I forked the code, and here we are.
 Ken has been a great help in answering my many questions - **Thanks Dude!**
 So I continue to try to *give back to the community* while *standing on the shoulders* of so many thousands of others.

 This document focuses on how to get the entire *software stack* running, and starts from the very beginning.

 ## Overview of build process

-The test environment is a RasPi 4B with 4 GB of memory, running Ubuntu Desktop 22-04 inside a *boombox*.
+The environment used to develop the code and write this document is a RasPi 4B with 4 GB of memory, running Ubuntu Desktop 22-04 inside a *boombox*.
 However, this code and these steps should be portable to any hardware that can run Linux, and probably just about any distro, in any type of *enclosure* you fancy.
 But if you try it on different hardware, or a different distro, expect the unexpected :))

 The overall steps to build a *Smart Boombox* are: